 For the purpose of assessing the direct defence option the damages avoided by the scheme will increase over time as flood flows increase.
 For example, a 100 year event will become a 30 year flood in 2080; thus the frequency of the flood and the damages will increase.
-The estimated future climate change frequencies of are provided in the table below.
+The estimated future climate change frequencies are provided in the table below and shown graphically in Figure 6-1.